JacquesCarette/Drasil/wiki/What-If.md

 **S** Ah yes, the hunt for the 'silver bullet', which doesn't exist.

-If you look at the developper steps and the activities, a lot of them involve 'knowledge capture' in the form of 'theories'.
+If you look at the developer steps and the activities, a lot of them involve 'knowledge capture' in the form of 'theories'.
 Underlying this is the implicit assumption that this knowledge exists and is already essential formal.
 Otherwise the effort to do this kind of work is